ralphjsmit/ralphjsmit/README.md

 I love to create Laravel-packages.
 My most popular open-source package is the [**ralphjsmit/laravel-seo**](https://github.com/ralphjsmit/laravel-seo) package, also featured on Laravel News.
 I'm also a regular contributor to [_Filament PHP_](https://filamentphp.com) and its ecosystem with plugins and PRs.
 I'm also the author of three premium packages for Filament: [**Filament Media Library**](https://filamentphp.com/plugins/media-library-pro), [**Filament Onboarding**](https://filamentphp.com/plugins/onboarding-manager-pro) and [**Filament Notifications Pro**](https://filamentphp.com/plugins/notifications-pro).

-I'm also enjoy open source contributions, so occassionally you may see PRs from me to Laravel or a package⚡️
+I also enjoy open source contributions, so occassionally you may see PRs from me to Laravel or a package⚡️